brayrpgs/GLOB-IMPORT-EXPORT-MODULE/README.md

 ---

+# 📊 Jira Friendly Viewer

+A cleaner and more user-friendly way to visualize **Jira** projects.
+This project allows you to **import and export** Jira data and view it in a simplified interface — no complex setup, just a better way to look at your projects.

 ## ✨ Features

-- **Project Management**: Create, update, and manage projects.
-- **Issue Tracking**: Full CRUD operations for issues, including status and priority management.
-- **Sprint Planning**: Organize issues into sprints for agile development cycles.
-- **User Association**: Assign users to projects.
+- **Project visualization**: Load Jira project data and display it in a more organized, easy-to-read format.
+- **Import & export**: Bring data from Jira and export it in a simplified format.
+- **User-friendly interface**: Focused on what matters, without the clutter.
-- **Containerized**: Ready for deployment in any Docker-compatible environment.
+- **Containerized**: Ready to run in any **Docker**-compatible environment.

 ---